Argestes (Succession)

-"Argestes" is the sixth episode of the second season of the HBO satirical comedy-drama television series Succession, and the 16th overall.
-It was written by Susan Soon He Stanton and directed by Matt Shakman.
+"Argestes" is the sixth episode of the second season of the American satirical comedy-drama television series Succession, and the 16th episode overall.
+The episode was written by Susan Soon He Stanton and directed by Matt Shakman, and originally aired on HBO on September 15, 2019.

 "Argestes" follows Roy family members and senior Waystar Royco executives at a media-focused retreat, Argestes.
 At the retreat, Logan's plans to purchase PGM are jeopardized after criminal activity by members of Waystar Royco's Brightstar cruise line comes to light.

 The episode introduces Fisher Stevens as Hugo Baker, a Senior Vice President of communications in the parks and cruises division of Waystar Royco.

 Plot

 The Roys (with the exception of Shiv) attend Argestes, an international media-focused business retreat, hoping to finalize their acquisition agreement with the Pierces.
 The conference attracts a large, varied crowd that includes some of the Roys' enemies, such as Lawrence, Stewy and Sandy.
 Shiv, meanwhile, is shadowing Frank in New York, and receives word that a news story about Waystar's cruise line scandal is about to be published.

 Logan, Kendall, and Gerri are also informed about the imminent release of the article by Hugo Baker, a senior VP of communications at Waystar's parks and cruises division.
 They get on a call with Shiv and decide how to contain the story's release, with Kendall and Logan agreeing that the best course of action is to harass and intimidate the magazine into backing down.
 Logan asks Shiv to fly to the conference to help represent the company at the event should the scandal go public.

 Meanwhile, Tom and Greg struggle to find an appropriate slogan for Tom's upcoming presentation on ATN after Greg discovers that the company violated viewers' privacy rights.
-Roman and Gerri find ways to keep Waystar financially afloat amidst the triple burden of the scandal, the takeover bid and the PGM acquisition; Roman attempts to enlist the aid of Azerbaijani billionaire Eduard Asgarov, who agrees to provide money to Waystar if the company runs propaganda on behalf of his home country.
+Roman and Gerri find ways to keep Waystar financially afloat amidst the triple burden of the scandal, the takeover bid, and the PGM acquisition; Roman attempts to enlist the aid of Azerbaijani billionaire Eduard Asgarov, who agrees to provide money to Waystar if the company runs propaganda on behalf of his home country.
 That night, Shiv arrives at Argestes, and Tom confides in her his fear of becoming the public scapegoat for the cruises scandal, given that he was placed in charge of the documents and ordered the evidence destroyed.